-The best way to start filing a claim is through your Rockwood car insurance provider.
+The best way to start filing a claim is through your Michigan car insurance agent.
 They are especially helpful at times when you are unsure which claim needs to be filed.
 Whether you hit an animal on the road or damaged a property due to a slippery highway, it is important to understand which category does your situation applies to.

 Essential Auto Insurance Coverage

 One important coverage your auto insurance company should provide you is the Comprehensive Coverage.
-This protects you and your vehicle from various losses except collision.
+This protects you and your vehicle from various losses other than collision.
 Comprehensive coverage includes claims for theft, fire damage, windshield damage, storm damage and hitting an animal.

-Collision coverage provides coverage for drivers whenever their accident involves another vehicle.
+Collision coverage provides coverage for drivers involved in single vehicle accidents not involving an animal or accidents involving another vehicle.
 There are different types of collision coverage and this determines if one will have a deductible.

-Property damages allows drivers to get a reimbursement from the at-fault driver’s vehicle once it is proven that the car is parked when hit.
+Property Protection Insurance (PPI) allows drivers to get a reimbursement from the at-fault driver’s auto insurance once it is proven that the car was parked when hit.
 The vehicle can be fully restored and you can be provided with car rental coverage in this claim.

 Filing an insurance claim with your auto insurance company involves many inquiries.
 Some of the questions asked by companies are: